 Regardless of our formal role, all of us keep the Player in the mix of roles we need to play to contribute to our organizations.
-Any time we are focused on our own performance and getting things done ourselves, we are in the player role.
+Any time we’re focused on our own performance and getting things done ourselves, we’re in the Player role.
 Even in the C-suite, there are times where it’s important to “just do it.”

-Manager – When you manage people or projects, you need to learn to step back from doing all of the work yourself.
-A manager is the one responsible for organizing the work, driving efficiency, holding people accountable, and helping get problems solved.
+When you manage people or projects, you need to learn to step back from doing all of the work yourself.
+A Manager is the one responsible for organizing the work, driving efficiency, holding people accountable, and helping get problems solved.

 Like the Player, the Manager is focused on performance, but they need to get things done through others.
 This is all about the mindset shift that we like to call going “from Me to We.”
 And it’s one of the hardest ones a professional has to make throughout their leadership career.

-Coach – While we all know what an individual contributor is, and many of us carry a title with the word manager, the Coach role is just as critical when we want to enable leadership across individuals and teams.
+While we all know what an individual contributor is, and many of us carry a title with the word Manager, the Coach role is just as critical when we want to enable leadership across individuals and teams.
 While the Player and Manager roles are focused on performance, the Coach is focused on development.

 The Coach role is not about solving the problems, it’s about helping people get out of their own way so they can become better problem solvers.
 Coaches are trying to bring the best out in people, trying to get people to activate their strengths.
 They listen, ask powerful questions, and help grow capabilities over time.

-Leader – Management is about doing things right, but leadership is about doing the right thing.
-Regardless of job title, when you act in the Leader role, you see the big picture and connect the dots – for yourself and others.
+Management is about doing things right, but leadership is about doing the right thing.
+Regardless of job title, when you act in the Leader role, you see the big picture and connect the dots — for yourself and others.
 Like the Coach, the Leader is about development overtime.
-But they are not just developing individual capabilities, they are looking at the whole system.
+But they’re not just developing individual capabilities, they’re looking at the whole system.

 At every stage of your career, you’ll be required to play each of these leadership roles, but what we tend to see is that the ideal ratio changes as you move through different levels of leadership.
 As we’ve worked with leaders around the globe, we’ve found that there are some predictable shifts in the amount of time you’ll need to spend in each role in order to be most successful.

-While the ideal ratio varies a little from one industry to another, and from more matrixed organizations to more traditional ones, what we tend to see looks like this:
+While the ideal ratio of time spent in each leadership role varies a little from one industry to another, and from more matrixed organizations to more traditional ones, what we tend to see looks like this: